crispgm/black-white-blue/docs.md

 Black White Blue is a simple and minimal project page theme for Jekyll, which is designed to build project pages in an easier way.

-Black, white and blue are the colors used in the page.
+Black, white and blue are the main colors used in the page.
 White for background, black for text and blue for links.

 ## Installation